simianAstronaut/pi-hole-visualizer/README.md

 `-c {traffic, ads, alternate}, --color {traffic, ads, alternate}`
 Specify 'traffic' to color code based on level of network traffic, 'ads' to color code based on percentage of ads blocked, or 'alternate' to switch between both

+`-r, --ripple`
+Generates a ripple effect when producing the chart

 `-a ADDRESS, --address ADDRESS`
 Specify address of dns server, defaults to localhost